Matty Matthews

 William "Matty" Matthews (July 13, 1873 – December 6, 1948) was an American boxer of the early 20th century born and raised in New York City.
 He was the world welterweight champion twice between 1900 and 1901, and was one of the first boxing world champions to regain his crown.
 Johnny Dunn, also known as a sports announcer, was his primary manager, particularly during his reign as world welterweight champion.

 Early career

-Matthews was born and raised in the lower East side of New York City in the Brooklyn area, near Corlear's Hook, on July 18, 1873, and excelled at baseball as a childhood sport, particularly pitching.
+Matthews was born and raised on the Lower East side of Manhattan near Corlear's Hook, on July 18, 1873, and excelled at baseball as a childhood sport, particularly pitching.
 In his early life, he gained strength as a truck driver delivering cases of tea.
 Boxing referee Charley White may have acted as his earliest manager and arranged his first bout with local boxer Johnny Bennis, who he knocked out in telling fashion.
 He had several jobs in manual labor, at one time building ships in the Brooklyn Navy Yard.

 Matthews began boxing around 1893, and by July 1896, had won seven of his better publicized bouts with only one loss and two draws.